phalt/django-api-domains/README.md

 * A domain **does not** need to have all these files if it is not using them.
 For example - a domain that just coordinates API calls to other domains does not need to have `models.py` as it is probably not storing anything in a datastore.

 * A domain **can have** additional files when it makes sense (such as `utils.py` or `enums.py` or `serializers.py`) to separate out parts of the code that aren't covered by the styleguide pattern.

+## Absolute or Relative imports?

+The ruling for absolute or relative imports is as follows:

+* When importing files within a domain, you **must** use relative imports.
+* When importing other domains in the same project, you **must** use absolute imports.
+* When importing domains in tests, you **should** use absolute imports.
+* When importing third-party packages you **should** use absolute imports.

+TL;DR - relative imports inside a domain, absolute for everything else!

 ## Which logic lives where?